NovaBay Pharmaceuticals (NYSE:NBY) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Get Rating) in a research note published on Tuesday morning.
+StockNews.com assumed coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Free Report) in a report published on Tuesday morning.
 The brokerage issued a hold rating on the stock.

-NovaBay Pharmaceuticals (NYSE:NBY – Get Rating) last posted its earnings results on Thursday, March 30th.
-The company reported ($4.33) EPS for the quarter.
-The firm had revenue of $3.64 million for the quarter.
+NovaBay Pharmaceuticals (NYSE:NBY – Free Report) last posted its quarterly earnings results on Thursday, May 11th.
+The company reported ($0.85) earnings per share for the quarter.
 NovaBay Pharmaceuticals had a negative net margin of 89.72% and a negative return on equity of 116.85%.
-Analysts forecast that NovaBay Pharmaceuticals will post -1.55 earnings per share for the current fiscal year.
+The business had revenue of $3.12 million during the quarter.
+Research analysts forecast that NovaBay Pharmaceuticals will post -1.55 EPS for the current fiscal year.

 NovaBay Pharmaceuticals Company Profile